SagnikDe2024/MachineVisionExperiments/README.md

 ![0fd62230f7684eba9ad51475791d0bbd.png](deepfaceAndEmotion/target/0fd62230f7684eba9ad51475791d0bbd.png)

 This is an older project.
 It needs to be cleaned up and some stuff is missing like accuracy and F1 scores.
+To check its use, see the server at  [https://github.com/SagnikDe2024/DeepFaceEmotion](DeepFaceServer)

 ## Classification